soupslurpr/Matcha-TTS/README.md

 This fork adds major speed and efficiency improvements to training and inference.

-Training speed is improved through aligning the out_size chunk to a multiplier that starts from the beginning.
-The out_size is set to 64 to align with the mel spectrogram "borders".
+We added usage of torch.compile() to boost training speeds.

+We set out_size to 64, which we've found allows a smaller model to attain much higher quality than when it's not set.
+We haven't compared other values for out_size yet, but we chose 64 because it allows a very fast time-to-first-audio when inferencing in chunks.

-During inference, the decoder should be run in chunks of out_size (default is 64).
+During inference, the decoder should be run in chunks of out_size.
 This way, you can decode in a streaming fashion to provide fast time-to-first-audio during inference.
 This is especially useful for edge use-cases which require low latency such as an on-device text-to-speech engine.
+The exported ONNX model's decoder only accepts input in chunks of out_size.

+We train with precomputed durations and prior_loss set to False as it seems to prevent the duration predictor part of the model from overfitting for some reason.
+We use the first stage model when it has the lowest duration prediction validation loss to compute durations.
+Also, training with precomputed durations is faster.

 Parameter size has been significantly reduced from 18.2 million to 4.7 million, meaning it's only around 1/4 the parameters of the original!
-This significantly increases training and inference speed and is achieved through training with precomputed durations, setting prior_loss to false, and the out_size alignment previously mentioned.
+This further increases training and inference speed and is achieved through training with precomputed durations and the out_size previously mentioned.

-Setting prior_loss to false means that the encoder does not have its own loss which shapes its output to the target mel spectrogram.
-This results in much more efficient encoding and therefore allows significantly reducing parameter size.
-The catch is, that the model can't learn durations properly with no prior_loss, but, we can train a model with prior_loss, compute durations, then train again with precomputed durations without prior_loss.

 ## Training